 Marco Giannoni is an Italian composer.
-Born and raised in Rome, he studied at the Conservatory “Alfredo Casella” in Aquila (Italy) and IRCAM - Institut de Recherche et Coordination Acoustique/Musique in Paris (France).
+Born and raised in Rome, he studied at the Conservatory “Alfredo Casella” in Aquila (Italy) and at the Institut de Recherche et Coordination Acoustique/Musique in Paris (France).

-His early interest in the relationship between the body and new technologies has inspired him to create a sequence of works based on the body as the source of the sound.
-Like the series of concrete music Corpus, the contemporary dance piece Corpo a Corpo, and his live performance (san)Seb., which has become the last act of an ideal trilogy that sees the body as the focal point of the composer’s reflections.
+His early interest in the relationship between the body and new technologies has inspired him to create a sequence of works based on the body as the source of the sound, such as the series of concrete music Corpus; the contemporary dance piece Corpo a Corpo; and his live performance (san)Seb., which has become the last act of an ideal trilogy that sees the body as the focal point of the composer’s reflections.

-Marco Giannoni teaches classical guitar, music theory and composition for dance, theatre and film to young musicians in many music schools in Italy.
+Giannoni teaches classical guitar, music theory and composition for dance, theatre and film to young musicians in several music schools in Italy.
 He also published highly acclaimed textbooks, articles on music history and musical analyses.
 His works are listed in the database of Italian composers of Cim-Unesco.